Ultralight Backpacking Gear 2026: Best Tested Picks

 | Hyperlite Mountain Gear Flat Tarp | 240g | Tarp | $299 | Experienced ultralighters |

-Our top pick: Durston X-Mid 1 Solid.
+Top pick: Durston X-Mid 1 Solid.
 At 665 grams and $230, the X-Mid offers the best balance of weight, livability, and price in the ultralight shelter market.
 The dual-vestibule design provides excellent weather protection, the interior is spacious enough for a tall person with gear, and the silnylon construction is significantly more durable than DCF at a fraction of the price.
-I have used the X-Mid through three seasons in the Pacific Northwest, including a week of continuous rain on the Oregon coast, and it has not leaked once.
+Tested across three seasons in the Pacific Northwest, including a week of continuous rain on the Oregon coast, it has not leaked once.
+For a broader comparison of every sub-kilogram tent and shelter worth considering in 2026, see our tested picks for the best lightweight backpacking tents.

 Sleep Systems